Webpage performance notes

 HTTP 1.0 and HTTP 1.1

-Getting cache headers right is a minor art, since different headers apply to different versions of HTTP and therefore different browsers.
-The HTTP 1.0 specs had a few cases with no behaviour defined, which has led to some creative behaviour in clients and proxies.
+The HTTP 1.0 specs had a few cases with no defined behaviour, which has led to some creative (and hard to predict) behaviour in clients and proxies.
 In part, HTTP1.1 is simply better defined (e.g. 13.2, Expiration Mechanisms), and it also has some more powerful features.
-It seems, however, that there is still considerable confusion about the differences and what mechanisms should be used.

 To summarize the mechanisms, HTTP 1.0 has:

-• Pragma: no-cache, forcing the request to go to the origin server, and not from not from a cache (including things like Squid)
+• Pragma: no-cache, forcing the request to go to the origin server, and not from a cache (such as Squid)

 HTTP 1.1 has: